Close-up artist’s rendition of baseball great, Christy Mathewson, for John Hancock Insurance Co. ad, 1958.

 “Next time somebody asks you, “Does fine art have a place in advertising?” — show them the John Hancock Life Insurance campaign.
 Rarely in the history of advertising has a campaign more consistently held to the fine arts level.
 Rarely has one achieved more favorable recognition for the advertiser.
 These messages have been hung in schoolrooms, factories, and offices.
 Reprint requests have run into hundreds of thousands.
 Statesmen have commended them; citizens have been stirred by them.
 They have won awards.
 And they purchased readership at well below average cost for the insurance field.
 We see a moral in all this.
 It proves, we think, that everything which has the power to move people has a place in advertising’s kit of tools.
 The art of the cartoon belongs; so does the art of the museum; and so does every form of artistic expression in between.
 The craft of the art director lies in being able to pick, from his broad workbench of persuasion, the right tool for the job every time.”

 Stay tuned to this website for more stories on the John Hancock advertising series, the history of magazine publishing, and other stories about publishing and popular culture.
 For additional story selections in Sports or Advertising, please visit those category pages or go to the Home Page or the Archive for other story choices.
-Thanks for visiting. – Jack Doyle
+Thanks for visiting — and please consider supporting this website.
+Thank you – Jack Doyle

 Close-up of 1909 trading card show- ing a young Honus Wagner of the Pittsburgh Baseball Club.